Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Basic EasyUQ

 \subsection{Basic EasyUQ: Leveraging the Isotonic Distributional Regression (IDR) technique}

 In this section, it will be instructive to think of the quantities involved as random variables, which we emphasize by using upper case in the notation.
-If model output $X$ serves to predict a future quantity $Y$, then one typically assumes that $Y$ tends to attain higher values as $X$ increases; in fact, the isotonicity assumption (save for sign) can be regarded as a minimal requirement for $X$ to be a useful forecast for $Y$.
-Isotonic Distributional Regression (IDR) is a recently introduced, nonparametric method for estimating the conditional distributions of a linearly ordered outcome $Y$ given a covariate or feature vector $X$ from a partially ordered space under general assumptions of isotonicity \cite{Henzi2021a}.
+If model output $X$ serves to predict a future quantity $Y$, then one typically assumes that $Y$ tends to attain higher values as $X$ increases; in fact, the isotonicity assumption can be regarded as a natural requirement for $X$ to be a useful forecast for $Y$.
+Isotonic Distributional Regression (IDR) is a recently introduced, nonparametric method for estimating the conditional distributions of a real-valued outcome $Y$ given a covariate or feature vector $X$ from a partially ordered space under general assumptions of isotonicity \cite{Henzi2021a}.
 EasyUQ leverages the basic special case of IDR where $X$ is the single-valued model output at hand.
-We now review the construction and the most relevant properties of IDR for uncertainty quantification; for detailed formulations and proofs we refer to the original paper.
+We review the construction and the most relevant properties of IDR for uncertainty quantification; for detailed formulations and proofs we refer to the original paper.